Napier Eland

-The Napier Eland was a British turboshaft or turboprop gas-turbine engine built by Napier & Son in the early 1950s.
+The Napier Eland is a British turboshaft or turboprop gas-turbine engine built by Napier & Son in the early 1950s.
 Production of the Eland ceased in 1961 when the Napier company was taken over by Rolls-Royce.

 Design and development

-The Eland was first tested in 1953 in a Vickers Varsity aircraft.
+The Eland was first tested in flight in 1953 in a Vickers Varsity aircraft.
 Further flight proving was carried out from 1955 using the first production Airspeed Ambassador 2.
-The Eland was dropped from production when Napiers was acquired by Rolls-Royce Limited in 1961.
+The Eland was dropped from production when Napier was acquired by Rolls-Royce Limited in 1961.